jeffprinty/awesome-react-a11y/README.md

 # awesome-react-a11y
-List of awesome React a11y components and projects
+List of awesome React a11y components and projects.
+Check out the new [Accessibility section of the React docs](https://github.com/facebook/react/blob/master/docs/docs/accessibility.md)!

 ## Components